-Steps to Better Specimen Collection + Transport
+Steps to Better Specimen Collection and Transport

 From patient to pathologist, preparing tissue specimens for histological examination requires care, skill and sound procedures.
 This guide provides practical advice on best practice techniques and simple ways to avoid common errors.